-These Chocolate Covered Strawberry Cupcakes are made with a moist chocolate cupcake, fresh strawberry frosting and delicious chocolate covered strawberries.
-Perfect for an occasion, like Valentine’s Day!
+These Chocolate Covered Strawberry Cupcakes are made with a moist chocolate cupcake recipe, fresh strawberry frosting and delicious chocolate covered strawberries.

 I can’t believe that I’m already talking about Valentine’s Day.
 It feels like I’ve barely moved on from Christmas and New Year’s.
 But alas, it’s just around the corner and I’m here to help with a fun and tasty treat.